 Understanding Your CP81 Notice

-We haven’t received your tax return for a specific tax year.
-The statute of limitations to claim a refund of your credit or payment for that tax year is about to expire.
+We have not received your tax return for a specific tax year and the statute of limitations to claim a refund of your credit or payment for that tax year is about to expire.

 What you need to do

-- If you’re required to file this tax return, file immediately.
-We’ll apply the credit amount shown on this notice to the tax you owe and refund any overpayment to you, if you don’t owe other taxes or obligations.
+- If you are required to file this tax return, file immediately.
+We will apply the credit amount shown on this notice to the tax you owe and refund any overpayment to you, if you do not owe other taxes or obligations.

-- If you’ve already filed this return and it has been over 8 weeks, send us a newly signed copy of your tax return.
-Be sure to attach copies of all schedules and other documents you included with your previously filed original tax return.
+- If you have already filed this return and it has been over 8 weeks, send us a newly signed copy of your tax return.
+Make sure you attach copies of all schedules and other documents you included with your previously filed original tax return.

-- If you don’t file your tax return or contact us, you’ll lose this credit.
+- If you do not file your tax return or contact us, you will lose this credit.
 The Internal Revenue Code sets strict time limits for refunding or transferring credits.

 You may want to